Cycls/docs/index.md

 ## Generative UI

 **Generative UIs** are an upgrade in UI development, mirroring the rise of generative AI.
-More specifically, Generative UI (User Interface) is a concept where AI plays a central role in designing or improving user interfaces.
-Unlike the conventional approach where UI design is a fixed process done manually by dedicated designers, generative UI is AI driven.
-Generative UIs are constantly evolving to meet individual needs and preferences, boosting personalization and usability.
+Generative UI is simply where AI designs or improves user interfaces, in contrast to the more traditional fixed, and manual approach done by UI designers.
+These AI generated UIs are constantly evolving to meet individual needs, enhancing personalization and usability.

 ## Features
 With Sarya: